-6. In the list of products provided by Facebook, choose Marketing API and click on Set Up.
+6. In the Facebook product list, choose Facebook API and click on Set Up.
 After you click, Marketing API will appear on the left side of your app menu.

 An access token identifies the user (like an email and password) used to authenticate your API calls.
 That way, Facebook knows whether you have access to the ad account for which you are requesting data.
 A user access token is used for precisely this purpose, to prove that you are authorized to look at any data and make any changes you'd usually be able to do via Ads Manager.

 There are two ways to get your user access token.